3AP-AG/harvest-client/README.md

     ```
 * Run ```gradle build``` in the root directory of the repository

+### Creating a test Harvest account
+go through creating a new account.
+My Profile -> link under work email to your Harvest ID settings -> Developers -> create new personal Token (name does not matter)
+Account ID and token are needed for authentication

+Update CircleCI with these Id and tokens

 ### Debugging

 You can see the actual HTTP request and response by setting the log level for _ch.aaap.harvestclient.core.Harvest.http_ to TRACE